mdurmus/swimmer/README.md

 Under 'Source' select the 'Branch' dropdown menu and select the main branch.
 Once selected, click the 'Save'.
 Deployment should be confirmed by a message on a green background saying "Your site is published at" followed by the web address.
-The live link can be found here - <a href="https://mdurmus.github.io/swimmers">SWIMMERS</a>
+The live link can be found here - [Swimmers](https://mdurmus.github.io/swimmers)

 ## Credits

 ### Content
-All text content taken from <a href="https://chat.openai.com/">ChatGPT</a>.
+All text content taken from [Chat GPT](https://chat.openai.com).

 ### Media
-All media elements provided by <a href="https://stock.adobe.com/">Adobe Stock</a>.
+All media elements provided by [Adobe Stock](https://stock.adobe.com).

 ## Resources Used
-I used some HTML and CSS tags from <a href="https://www.w3schools.com/">W3Schools</a>
-Inspiration for dropdown nav bar <a href="https://www.codeinstitute.net">Code Institute</a>'s training videos.
+I used some HTML and CSS tags from [W3Schools](https://www.w3schools.com) Inspiration for dropdown nav bar [Code Institute](https://www.codeinstitute.net)'s training videos.

 # Acknowledgments
 I would like to thank my mentor (Antonio Rodriguez) for her help in all my difficult moments.